List of book-burning incidents: Alamut Castle (by Mongols)

-The famous library of the Alamut Castle, the main stronghold of the order of the Nizari Ismailis, was burned after the invading Mongols captured it.
-Primary sources on the thoughts of the Ismailis of this period are therefore lacking today.
+The library of the Alamut Castle, the main stronghold of the order of the Nizari Ismailis, was burned after the invading Mongols captured it.
+It is widely accepted that the Mongols burned Alamut for religious reasons, as the library contained many materials the Mongols believed to be heretical, but it is also noted that the capture of Alamut gave the Mongols a significant military advantage.
+Due to the destruction, there are very few primary sources from the Ismailis remaining today.